ietf-wg-asdf/SDF/sdf.md

 possibility of supply-chain attacks on the modules imported needs to be considered.

-Specifically, implementations that rely on model-based input validation for enforcing certain properties of the data structure ingested (which, if not validated, could lead to malfunctions such as crashes and remote code execution) need to be particularly careful about the data models they apply, including their provenance and potential changes of these properties that upgrades to the referenced modules may (inadvertently or as part of an attack) cause.
+Specifically, implementations might rely on model-based input validation for enforcing certain properties of the data structure ingested (which, if not validated, could lead to malfunctions such as crashes and remote code execution).
+These implementations need to be particularly careful about the data models they apply, including their provenance and potential changes of these properties that upgrades to the referenced modules may (inadvertently or as part of an attack) cause.